Lindrax/plant-app/README.md

    ```sh
    npm start
    ```
-4. Scan the QR code with the Expo Go app on your mobile device, run it in an emulator or access the web interface in localhost:8081
+4. Scan the QR code with the Expo Go app on your mobile device, run it in an emulator or access the web interface in http://localhost:8081

 ## Architecture and Technical Decisions

 ### Architecture

-The app follows a **component-based architecture** using React Native with **Expo** for easy development and deployment.
+The app follows a component-based architecture using React Native with Expo for easy development and deployment.
 It is structured into several key components:

 - **Context API**: Manages global states for plants and themes.
 - **Navigation**: Uses `react-navigation` to handle tab and stack-based navigation.